openforcefield/sage-2.2.1/README.md

 This repository contains files and progress in re-fitting OpenFF 2.2.1, a patch update to [OpenFF 2.2.0](https://github.com/openforcefield/sage-2.2.0).

+**Note: this force field is still in progress, and many files (*especially READMEs*!) were copied across from the 2.2.0 repository that require modification.
+Use with caution!**

 The goals of this update were to:

     * re-fit with linear angles set to 180°